rubocop/ruby-style-guide/README.md

     end
     ```

+## Documentation

+* Capitalize the first letter of comments but omit periods at the end of statements.

+* Use the minimum viable tomdoc format.

+    ```Ruby
+    # Duplicate some text an arbitrary number of times
+    #
+    # Returns the duplicated String
+    def multiplex(text, count)
+      text * count
+    end
+    ```

 ## Whitespace

-* Try to limit lines to 80 characters.
+* Limit lines to 80 characters.
 * End each file with a blank newline.
 * Remove all trailing spaces using
 [https://github.com/SublimeText/TrailingSpaces](Trailing Spaces) (but don't use the annoying live-highlighting)